pure-english/pure-english.github.io/docs/writs/metamorphosis/index.md

 ƿalls.
 Abufe þe beed, on hƿic an unpacked hoard of foresmack[^foresmack] cloþ goods ƿas spread ute (Samsa ƿas a ƿayfaring salesman) hung þe meting hƿic he had cut ute of a meted monþly book a little hƿile ago and set in a pretty gilt rim.
-It ƿas a meting of a ƿuman mid a ƿildƿaren[^ƿildƿaren] hat and a ƿildƿaren[^ƿildƿaren] scifel.
-She sat aheafed þere, heafing up in þe steer of þe hoƿer[^hoƿer] a stark fur glof into hƿic her hole forearm sƿund.
+It ƿas a meting of a ƿuman mid a ƿildƿaren[^ƿildƿaren] hat and a ƿildƿaren scifel.
+She sat aheafed þere, heafing up in þe steer of þe hoƿer[^hoƿer] a stark fur glof into hƿic her hƿole[^hƿole] forearm sƿund.

+Gregor's glance then trended to the window.
+The dreary weather (the rain drops were falling audibly down on the metal window ledge) made him quite melancholy.
+"Why don't I keep sleeping for a little while longer and forget all this ƿitlessness," he thought.
+But this was hƿolly[^hƿole] impractical, for he was used to sleeping on his right side, and in his present state he couldn't get himself into this position.
+Huefer hard he threw himself onto his right side, he always rolled again onto his back.
+He must have tried it a hundred times, closing his eyes, so that he would not have to see the wriggling legs, and gave up only when he began to feel a light, dull pain in his side which he had never felt before.

 <!-- Abbreviations -->
 *[abide]: stay